Read by Natasha

 As soon as the harp music began, the bard’s feet began to go up, and his legs to kick and whirl.
 The more Morgan played, the madder the dance and the wilder the antics of the crowd.
 The bard had to join in the merriment, for he could not help himself.
 Soon they all began to spin round and round on the flagstones in front of the door, as if crazy.
 They broke soon broke the garden fence.
 Then they came into the house and knocked over the chairs and sofa, even when they cracked their shins against the wood.
 They bumped their heads against the walls and ceiling, and some scrambled over the roof and down again.
 The bard could no more stop his weary legs than could the other lunatics.

-To Morgan his revenge was so sweet, that he kept on until the bard's legs gave way, and he fell down on top of people that had tumbled from shear weariness, because no more strength was left in them.
+To Morgan, his revenge was so sweet, that he kept on until the bard's legs gave way, and he fell down on top of people that had tumbled from sheer weariness because no more strength was left in them.

 Meanwhile, Morgan laughed until his jaws were tired and his stomach muscles ached.